Understanding the Logical Layer in Oracle Analytics

 To start with, navigate to Logical Layer tab.

-Currently, there aren't any logical models available.
-One has yet to be created.
-So let's create one.
+Currently, there are no logical models available.
+Let's create one.

-As we are already used to, there is a plus icon () with which we open an associated menu.
+As usual, click the plus icon () to open the menu.
 Select Create Business Model.

 Click Ok to create a new business model.
-New business model opens and you can check the main canvas.
-It consists of three areas (Logical Layer tab):
+The main canvas consists of three areas in the Logical Layer tab:

 - Facts